-The main goal of both magazines is to publish projects and articles that inspire our readers to weave.
+We receive lots of questions from subscribers about how to submit projects and articles to Handwoven.
+The main goal of Handwoven articles is to inspire our readers to weave.
 Articles and projects should be accessible to weavers of all skill levels, even when the material is technical.
-The best way to prepare an article or project for Handwoven or Little Looms is to study the format and style of articles and projects in recent issues.
+The best way to prepare an article for Handwoven is to study the format and style of articles in recent issues.